 Tip: Pinterest is a great place to find inspiration images!

-A moodboard can be made of as many or as little pieces as you feel the need to have in it.
+A moodboard can be made of as many or as few pieces as you feel the need to have in it.
 There are really no special rules to be followed when creating your board.
 If you can, do a physical vision board and pin or tape the images to your wall.
 It makes the process much more fun and pulls you deeper into building your branding vision.
-Here are some of the things that can go into it when you are building a moodboard:
+Here are some of the things that can go into it:

 - Single Letters